Massage Therapy: Profession or Industry?

 Market and Consumer Focus: Industries are primarily focused on the production and market dynamics, responding to consumer demand and economic trends.

-Is Massage a Profession, Industry or Trade?
+Is Massage a Profession or Industry?

 In the 2008, the White Paper On Becoming a Profession: The Challenges and Choices that will Determine Our Future by Rick Rosen, MA, LMBT wrote: “